New York City Heroin Defense Lawyer

 Furthermore, if police catch a person in the act of selling at least a half-ounce of heroin, the minimum penalty is a class A-II felony according to New York Penal Law §220.41.
 This means that a conviction could carry a mandatory prison sentence of between three and ten years.

-A New York heroin defense lawyer could work with those charged to help them understand the charges and to formulate a defense based on the specifics of their case.
+A New York City lawyer could work with those charged with a heroin drug offense to help them formulate a defense based on the specifics of their case.

 How A New York Heroin Defense Attorney Could Help